 Are there disadvantages to studying mental health for your own healing?

 Yes.
-You can enter the field of therapy or mental health care with the aim in mind to heal yourself and others; however, you need to be in a good, healthy place mentally before you can actually help others.
-Otherwise, you will end up putting yourself, and your clients at risk and maybe even find that your own issues get worse.
+You can enter the field of therapy or mental health care with the aim in mind to heal yourself as well as others; however, you need to be in a good, healthy place mentally before you can actually help others.
+Otherwise, you will end up putting yourself and your clients at risk and maybe even find that your own issues get worse.

-There are no problems with studying mental health to further your own knowledge.
+There are no problems with studying mental health to purely further your own knowledge though.
 But, the best way to address your own issues is through therapy or counselling.
 Of course there is nothing stopping you from studying and having therapy sessions at the same time: it is not a mutually exclusive arrangement.

 So, can you be a mental health professional (psychologist, mental health nurse, therapist) and suffer from depression, anxiety, bipolar disorder etc.?
 Yes.
 Yes, you most certainly can.
 Therapists are people too.
 They have their own challenges.
 The only issue is that health issues, like anxiety and low mood, can seriously affect your studies and motivation.
 But that’s not exclusive to those interested in studying mental health.